-- Apply for college admission - Complete a Free Application for Federal Student Aid at studentaid.gov - Supply additional documentation if selected for verification - Submit an official high school transcript with graduation date to the Admissions & Records Office - Receive financial aid award notification - Log in to the Pirate Portal and accept the Terms & Conditions for the financial aid award

-Scholarships and grants can be used for tuition, fees, books, and supplies.
+- · Apply for college admission - Complete a Free Application for Federal Student Aid at studentaid.gov - Supply additional documentation if selected for verification - Submit an official high school transcript with graduation date to the Admissions & Records Office - Receive financial aid award notification - Log in to the Pirate Portal and accept the Terms & Conditions for the financial aid award tuition, fees, books, and supplies.
 If loan funds will be required, an additional form can be obtained from the Financial Aid Office.
 When the file is processed, the student can use the funds for tuition, fees, books, and supplies.